-- Latex paint (Latex paint is not considered hazardous but it accepted at the HHW Facility.
-Dried latex paint can be disposed of in the trash.)
+- Latex paint (Latex paint is not considered hazardous but is accepted at the HHW Facility.
+Dried, solidified, or empty latex paint can be disposed of in the trash.)

 - Oil-based paint, Spray paint, Varnish and lacquer, Paint thinner/ turpentine, Paint remover, Wallpaper stripper, Wood stain, Wood preservative